Skip to content

 Aloha and e komo mai to Inu A Kena!
 Inu a kena translates from the Hawaiian to “drink until satisfied” or “drink to quench thirst”.
 It seems a fitting title for a blog where I try to quench a thirst for knowledge about fine spirits and craft cocktails.That's me

 I’m Josh, your intrepid blog host.
-I’m an amateur bartender and spirit enthusiast living on an island in the the San Francisco Bay.
+I’m a spirit and cocktail enthusiast living on an island in the the San Francisco Bay.
 By day I sell desalination and other water treatment systems for use in large industrial settings.
-By night, I switch from water to spirits, spending much of my time in my home bar dubbed Josh’s Okole Maluna Lounge.
+By night, I switch from water to spirits, spending much of my time in my home bar dubbed Josh’s Okole Maluna* Lounge.

-Please follow me on Twitter, ”Like” Inu a Kena on Facebook, check out my Pinterest Boards and keep coming back!
+Please follow me on Twitter and Instagram“Like” Inu a Kena on Facebook, and keep coming back!

 Mahalo nui loa,